 Instagram: rucksackrose A visual record of various walks and trips

-Viewranger: Rucksack Rose Many of my GPX day hike routes are available from here.
+Viewranger: Rucksack Rose My GPX hiking routes are available from here.

-I enjoy walking long distance trails and the independence of being self supporting and organising my own schedules.
+I enjoy walking long distance trails and the independence of being self supporting.
 All my trails are dedicated to people who have been part of my life.
 Below is the list of trails I have completed so far.

 Speyside Way.
 2017.
 65 miles / 105 km

 Berwickshire Coastal Path.
 2017.
 30 miles / 48 km